 DAAD (Deutscher Academischer Austauschidienst) is a German academic exchange service that addresses and supports students from all over the world for study and research programs.
 It was founded in 1925 having its headquarters in Bonn, Germany.
 It is the world’s largest funding organization of its kind.
-DAAD awards various kinds of grants; some of which include short term research grants for doctoral and Ph.D. students, grants for the full doctoral programme, German language courses as well as scholarships for master’s degree in Germany.
+DAAD awards various kinds of grants; some of which include short-term research grants for doctoral and Ph.D. students, grants for the full doctoral programme, German language courses as well as scholarships for master’s degrees in Germany.

-DAAD also offers to fund to young scientists and researchers for their graduate, doctoral or post-doc programmes at their home country or region.
+DAAD also offers to fund young scientists and researchers for their graduate, doctoral, or post-doc programmes in their home country or region.
 In many cases, DAAD provides you with health, accident, and personal liability insurance.

 Due to this turmoil of COVID 19, everyone is confused about their future plans especially students who have planned to continue their studies abroad.
 Many have canceled their programs for studying abroad while many are constrained miles away from their homes due to travel restrictions because of this pandemic.
 The future of many is at stake due to these prevalent conditions.

 In such a strenuous and perplexing situation, DAAD has taken a bold step and has announced that it will start the grants online by increasing the use of digital options.
 Through this DAAD online scholarship program offer, students and researchers will be able to apply online for scholarships.
 After selection, the students would be able to start their courses and eventually move to their desired institutions after this pandemic ends and travel restrictions are removed.
 The President of DAAD prof. Dr. Joybrato Mukherjee said,